Sarah-LB/HomeLearning/README.md

 ### Problems Encountered

 -   Trying to obtain cards of the same size with the same image dimensions but with good proportions across the range of screen sizes.

 -   Contact form was working locally but when posting the form on the deployed app it was generating a 500 error.
 After hours of frustration, I contacted Tutor Support, who suggested migrating with a heroku prefix and all was solved.

+-   Originally teh review form has a user field which I wanted populated with the logged in user's username and readonly.
+After attempting many different combinations of form, view and html and not quite managing to mamke any of them work as needed, I decided to place the username outside of the form with the same results as I had hoped for.

 ### Known Bugs